 She graduated with Honors from Stanford University, and was ordained by the Ziegler School of Rabbinic Studies in Los Angeles in 2010.
-Her first job out of school was as the first Revson Rabbinic Fellow at IKAR in Los Angeles.
-Mishkan contains the DNA of IKAR in Los Angeles, B’nai Jeshurun in New York, and the ecstatic, musical and meditative Jewish tradition that emerged out of South America to give rise to that approach here in the States.
+Her first job out of rabbinical school was as the first Rabbinic Fellow at IKAR in Los Angeles, a model continued here at Mishkan now with the Jewish Emergent Network Fellowship.

 When Lizzi returned to Chicago in Summer of 2011, she realized that Chicago lacked what Los Angeles and New York have become known for: young, dynamic spiritual communities that resonate with the next generation, as well as people who have felt on the fringes of the Jewish community: queer Jews, people in interfaith relationships, spiritual seekers, Jews of color, Jews by choice.
 Mishkan was born out of, and seeks to fill, this gap on Chicago’s spiritual landscape.
 If we’re doing our job right, you will walk out of an experience at Mishkan knowing that Judaism is alive with Spirit, connection, spiritual and intellectual challenge, and moral awakening.